Textualize/textual/docs/styles/scrollbar_colors/scrollbar_color_hover.md

 # Scrollbar-color-hover

-The `scrollbar-color-hover` sets the color of the scrollbar when the cursor is over it.
+The `scrollbar-color-hover` style sets the color of the scrollbar when the cursor is over it.

 ## Syntax